Cricket World Cup: Virat Kohli century steers India to fourth straight win vs Bangladesh after Hardik Pandya injury

 India 261-3 in 41.3 overs: Virat Kohli (103no off 97 balls), Shubman Gill (53 off 55 balls), Rohit Sharma (48 off 40); Mehidy Hasan Miraz (2-47)

-New Zealand also have four victories from four at the World Cup after extending their 100 per cent start with a 149-run drubbing of Afghanistan in Chennai on Wednesday.

-Hardik earlier left the field three balls into the ninth over of Thursday's match after twisting his left ankle attempting to field off his own bowling, with Kohli subsequently completing the over to huge cheers from the India supporters.
+Hardik hobbled off three balls into the ninth over of Thursday's match after twisting his left ankle attempting to field off his own bowling, with Kohli subsequently completing the over to huge cheers from the India supporters.

 Hardik did not return to the field as Bangladesh posted 256-8 and was not required to bat as India eased home thanks principally to Kohli, Shubman Gill (53 off 55), Rohit Sharma (48 off 40) and Rahul.